-Why do I have to have the latest and greatest phone?
+- Why do I have to have the latest and greatest phone?
 (There may be cheaper or older phones with all of the features you actually use!
 Or maybe you could skip the upgrade just once?)

 - What would I do if my service is interrupted for a short period of time?
 (This can happen on all carriers, so you should have a backup plan for emergencies anyway.)

 - How much data do I really use?
 (You might be surprised and use less than you think you do.)

 - Could I cut back on data usage or use wifi more often?
 (Are you just being lazy by not switching to wifi when it’s available?
 And what about cutting out some mindless screen time?
 You often complain you don’t have time to exercise!)